Flux-JS-Componet-Framework/FluxJS-Core/ReadME.md

     }
 </style>
 ```
-As we can see, ActiveJS `component templates` are a natural extension of the classic trio of HTML,
+As we can see, FluxJS `component templates` are a natural extension of the classic trio of HTML,
 CSS and JavaScript.
 The `<template>`, `<script>`, and `<style>` blocks encapsulate and colocate the view,
 logic and styling of a component in the same file.